wardenmolly/runestone/pip/source/Classes/classesintro.rst

     print(p.distanceFromOrigin())

-Notice that the caller of ``distanceFromOrigin`` does not explicitly supply an argument to match the ``self`` parameter.
+Notice that the call of ``distanceFromOrigin`` does not *explicitly* supply an argument to match the ``self`` parameter.
 This is true of all method calls.
-The definition will always have one additional parameter as compared to the invocation.
+The definition will always seem to have one additional parameter as compared to the invocation.

 Objects as Arguments and Parameters
 -----------------------------------

-You can pass an object as a argument in the usual way.
+You can pass an object as a argument, in the usual way.

 Here is a simple function called ``distance`` involving our new ``Point`` objects.
 The job of this function is to figure out the distance between two points.